 Symptoms | Diagnosis | Treatment Options | For More Information

-Atrial fibrillation (AF) is the most common heart rhythm disorder in the United States, with an estimated 3 million Americans living with this condition.
-AF causes the heart to beat irregularly due to twitching, or fibrillating, of the top chambers known as the atria.
+Atrial fibrillation (AFib or AF) is the most common heart rhythm disorder in the United States, with an estimated 3 million Americans living with this condition.
+AFib causes the heart to beat irregularly due to twitching, or fibrillating, of the top chambers known as the atria.
 This action usually results in a heart that beats at an unusually fast and irregular pace.
-Although not inherently life threatening on its own, AF may lead to poor circulation and pooling of blood in the atria that significantly increases the chances of clot formation and ultimately, stroke.
+Although not inherently life threatening on its own, AFib may lead to poor circulation and pooling of blood in the atria that significantly increases the chances of clot formation and ultimately, stroke.

-While AF can affect people of all ages, prevalence of the disease rises as we grow older.
+While AFib can affect people of all ages, prevalence of the disease rises as we grow older.
 The condition most often develops in those over age 65.
-Atrial flutter (a-flutter) is another arrhythmia similar to AF that produces a slightly more organized but still abnormal heart beat.
-Often easier to treat than AF, atrial flutter remains a potentially serious disease that puts patients at high risk for stroke.
+Atrial flutter (a-flutter) is another arrhythmia similar to atrial fibrillation that produces a slightly more organized but still abnormal heart beat.
+Often easier to treat than AFib, atrial flutter remains a potentially serious disease that puts patients at high risk for stroke.
 Both conditions may be caused by:

 - Alcohol use